spotopolis/PicoGarageDoor/README.md

 This is a simple device that allows you to add wireless functionality to garage door control.
 This project was a result of being a motorcycle rider and wanting to be able to open/close the garage to pull the bike in/out without having to either walk back into the house to open/close the garage or press the paired garage door controller button attached to the sun visor in my car.
 I do not have a garage door button panel outside of my garage, so I made this simple device to access the garage door from my phone while within my homes WiFi signal range.

+# Parts list

+Required:

+Raspberry Pi Pico W [from Microcenter](https://www.microcenter.com/product/687384/raspberry-pi-pico-2-w) (( Should also work with a Pico 2W but has not been tested ) $6.99 USD at the time of writing )

+Arduino v5 relay [from MicroCenter](https://www.microcenter.com/product/659887/inland-single-5v-relay-module-for-arduino) ($1.99 USD at the time of writing)

+Project can be completed for under $10 USD with just these two components and some spare wire.
+#

+Optional:

+To make the build a litle cleaner, use GPIO headers and some jumper wires.

+Jumper wires [from Microcenter](https://www.microcenter.com/product/412198/leo-sales-ltd-jumpers,-premium-6-f-f,-50-wires) ( $14.99 USD at the time of writing )

+GPIO right-angle header(s) [from Microcenter](https://www.microcenter.com/product/475249/schmartboard-inc-01-spacing-40-single-row-right-angle-headers-10-pack) ( $7.99 USD at the time of writing )

 # Function
-The PicoW host a small basic webserver via the code below:
+The PicoW hosts a small basic webserver via the code below:

 <img width="778" height="339" alt="image" src="https://github.com/user-attachments/assets/5a957084-19fa-4740-9784-d78a803513ec" />